Enable or Disable Offline Files in Windows 10 | Use it Correctly

 Step 1.
 Go to Control Panel, switch its view to "Large icon" or "Small icons", then find Sync Center and click it to open.

 Step 2.
-Click Manage offline files, then you will access the Offline Files window, it allows you to enable or disable offline files.
+Click Manage offline files, then you will access the Offline Files window, which allows you to enable or disable offline files.

 Step 3.
 To enable offline files, click Enable offline files under the General tab.
 After that, you will be asked to restart your computer, please do so.
 Otherwise, you will encounter "Offline file is enabled but not yet active" in Windows 10 and your network files will not be synced to the local mapped drive.

-Note: After enabling offline files in Windows 10, you will see the other 3 options next to General, namely, Disk Usage, Encryption, Network.
-You can manage offline files disk usage, encrypt the offline files, etc.
+Note: After enabling offline files in Windows 10, you will see the other 3 options next to General, namely, Disk Usage, Encryption, and Network.
+You can manage offline file's disk usage, encrypt the offline files, etc.

 Step 4.
 To disable offline files, click Disable offline files in the Offline Files window.
 By default, after you enable offline files in the Offline Files window, this option will change to Disable offline files.